squid-cache/squid-cache.github.io/ConfigExamples/Authenticate/MultipleSources.rst

 We have a requirement to use different authentication mechanisms based on the subnet/ip-address of the client.

-For example;
+The use case:
- A client from one subnet would authenticate against NTLM.
+ * A client from subnet A would authenticate with Basic auth against an AD server.
- While a client from another subnet would authenticate against an LDAP server.
+ * A client from subnet B would authenticate with Basic auth against an LDAP server.

 To date this is normally done by running multiple instances of squid; but we have the requirement to do it with a single instance.
 One way